CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 You will be performing the following activities to achieve the goal:

-* Exercise 1: Understanding Microsoft Defender for Cloud Dashboard
+* Task 1: Understanding Microsoft Defender for Cloud Dashboard
-* Exercise 2: Exploring Secure Score and Recommendations
+* Task 2: Exploring Secure Score and Recommendations
-* Exercise 3: Exploring the Inventory Capability
+* Task 3: Exploring the Inventory Capability

-### Exercise 1: Understanding Microsoft Defender for Cloud Dashboard
+### Task 1: Understanding Microsoft Defender for Cloud Dashboard

-In this exercise, you will be interacting with the Microsoft Defender for Cloud dashboard, which provides a unified view of the security posture of your hybrid cloud workloads.
+In this task, you will be interacting with the Microsoft Defender for Cloud dashboard, which provides a unified view of the security posture of your hybrid cloud workloads.
 Additionally, it shows security alerts, coverage information, and more.

 1. Navigate to **Microsoft Defender for Cloud** in the Azure portal (perform if not already on the Microsoft Defender for Cloud page).